Part 1 of 4:

 3

+Switch up the test players for a better perspective of your game.
 Everyone approaches games differently, and some might see things missing that you wouldn’t have realized on your own.
 The more people you get to test your game, the more opportunities you’ll have to find flaws or weak points and fix them.

 Local hobby and game shops often have community games nights.
 These events are the perfect place to try out your game and get the opinions of veteran board gamers.